normseth/ci-demo/doc/readme.md

 ## Jenkins

-The initial setup of Jenkins is intended to be simple but consistent with the trusted status the CI servers will have:
+The initial setup of Jenkins is intended to be simple but consistent with the trusted status the CI servers require:
 * HTTPS with self-signed certificate
-* Authentication enabled with an user defined
+* Authentication enabled with an admin user defined
 * Master and single slave

 Slaves execute the jobs to build and test code.
 Slaves need to be provisioned with the requirements for Jenkins, testing tools, and the applications they will build & test.
 If you aren't familiar with Jenkins' master/slave topology, you can read about it here: https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds.

 As a matter of principle, slaves should also be as like their "real" server counterparts as feasible.
-Slave configurations will therefore be tailored to individual application stacks, rather than being set up as universal "Swiss army knives" that can test any application, whether it be Node.js, Ruby, Java, C++, or whatever.
+Slave configurations will therefore be tailored to individual application stacks, rather than being set up as universal "Swiss army knives" that can test any application, whether it be Node.js, Ruby, Java, C++, etc.

 As long as resource considerations allow, I can run all the jobs for a given project (or multiple projects that use the same stack) on a single slave.
 With Rails and Chef both based on Ruby, I intend to run the jobs for both the application and infrastructure projects on the same slave node.

 Note, however, that while all _jobs_ will run on the same slave, all _tests_ will not.
 Lint and unit tests run directly on the slave node.
 For integration tests, however, I want nodes that look _exactly_ like production -- i.e. no extra runtimes or libraries to support Jenkins or testing tools.
-This means that for integration tests, the slave will launch one or more separate VMs and execute tests against them, remotely.
+So for integration tests, the slave will launch one or more separate VMs and execute tests against them, remotely.

 Jobs will be created manually.
 As a matter of reuse and documentation, I can "export" configured jobs into chef recipes.
 This is a practice I'll follow once I have a job pretty well-baked.
 Credentials, used with jobs and slaves, will be delivered through chef-vault, as discussed earlier.
 Converging policies (running chef-client) on Jenkins nodes won't conflict with job or slave definitions, even though these are not automated.

-I'm going to set up Jenkins on local Vagrant VMs.
-This is ideal for my immediate purposes (prototyping and documenting), but I'm not going to avail myself of all the integration "magic" between chef, berkshelf, vagrant.
+Jenkins nodes will be on local Vagrant VMs.
+This is ideal for my immediate purposes (prototyping and documenting), but I'm not going to avail myself of all the integration "magic" between chef, berkshelf, and vagrant.
 Doing so might make my implementation vagrant-specific in some ways, and interfere with re-using it in a shared environment with more persistent VMs.

 ## Vagrant

-You may have noticed in the directory structure I described earlier, Vagrant configurations are in their own directory, outside of both chef-repo and cookbooks.
+In the directory structure I described earlier, Vagrant configurations are in their own directory, outside of both chef-repo and cookbooks.
 This decision stems in part from my desire for transparency in how different tools interact.
 At least in this exercise, I want to control the lifecycle of Vagrant VMs and to manage their definitions in a common place.
 Conversely, when I put a Vagrantfile inside a cookbook, I start getting confused:
 * Test-Kitchen uses Vagrant but doesn't read the Vagrantfile.
 * If you run ```berks init``` Berkshelf tries to create its own Vagrantfile.